Flangvik/ProCheat/readme.md

 [![ProCheat DEMO](http://vvcap.com/img/h9k9YqY8Lrt.png)](https://www.youtube.com/watch?v=CvkHaOqkhxI-Y "Pro Cheat Demo")

 ## Anti-Virus, UAC and VAC
-But what about Anti-Virus, UAC or VAC running on the system?
+But what about Anti-Virus, UAC or VAC running on the system?.
-Both UAC and VAC is a fucking joke (at the current state) and can be bypassed easily Computers used by the players in these events are usually Mid-Range style systems in no need of Anti-Virus both to reduce performance drop and because the system is never exposed to the outside open internet.
+Both UAC and VAC is a fucking joke (at the current state) and can be bypassed easily.
+Computers used by the players in these events are usually Mid-Range style systems in no need of Anti-Virus both to reduce performance drop and because the system is never exposed to the outside open internet.